pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/mp.md

 ## What to Store in Lower Precision Format?

 Choosing which components of a model to store in lower versus higher precision depends on several practical considerations:
- - **Memory Usage:** Parameters or intermediate tensors that consume a large amount of memory—such as activations—are often good candidates for lower precision storage.
+ - **Memory Usage:** Parameters or intermediate tensors that consume a large amount of memory, such as activations, are often good candidates for lower precision storage.
  - **Byte Transfer:** When data transfer becomes a bottleneck, using lower precision formats helps by reducing the volume of bytes transmitted.
  - **Compute Density:** For operations dominated by matrix multiplications (e.g., attention or MLPs), using lower precision inputs with higher precision accumulation can strike a balance between efficiency and accuracy.